Cozonac

-Cozonac (/ro/) or Kozunak (козунак /bg/) is a sweet yeast dough that can be used to make different traditional holiday breads and cakes.
+Cozonac (/ro/) or Kozunak (козунак /bg/) is both a sweet bread and a sweet yeast dough that can be used to make different traditional holiday breads and cakes.
 Often mixed with raisins or nuts, it can be baked as a loaf or rolled out with fillings like poppy seed or walnuts.
-It is common throughout Southeastern Europe in countries such as Bulgaria, Moldova, Romania, Serbia, North Macedonia and Greece.
-Rich in eggs, milk and butter, it is usually prepared for Easter in Bulgaria, Serbia, North Macedonia, and in Romania and Moldova it is also traditional for Good Friday, in a simplified version with vegan ingredients, without eggs or milk - named Cozonac de post - to be eaten by Christians during lent.
+It is common throughout Southeastern Europe in countries such as Bulgaria, Romania, Greece, Moldova, North Macedonia, and Serbia.
+Rich in eggs, milk and butter, it is usually prepared for Easter in Bulgaria, Serbia, North Macedonia, and in Romania and Moldova it is traditionally baked during Holy Week, typically on Holy Thursday or Holy Saturday morning.
+A simplified vegan version without eggs or milk—named Cozonac de post—is also prepared during Lent.
 The name is thought to originate, via козунак, either from κοσωνάκι, a diminutive form of κοσώνα or from κωδουνάκη, a diminutive form of κουδούνι.

 Cozonac was the sweet chosen to represent Romania in the Café Europe initiative of the Austrian presidency of the European Union, on Europe Day 2006.

 Origins

-In Bulgaria, the first recipe of "cozonac" appears in a cookbook in 1718, with the recommendation to be baked in long and narrow forms, a recommendation that remains valid nowadays.
-A similar Italian dessert, Panettone, whose recipe was shared and adapted in Eastern Europe following the Roman occupation, is often mentioned as a starting point for the cozonac.
+A similar Italian dessert, panettone, whose recipe was shared and adapted in Eastern Europe following the Roman occupation, is often mentioned as a starting point for the cozonac.

-Romanians added cocoa, rum, walnuts and lokum to the composition, thus creating an original version of the dish, which was not to be missed from any Easter or Christmas table for hundreds of years and is widely recognised as a traditional dessert.
+The earliest known written recipe for cozonac appears in Costache Negruzzi and Mihail Kogălniceanu's 200 Proven Recipes for Dishes, Pastries and Other Household Works, published in Iași in 1841.
+Subsequent Romanian cookbooks document further elaborations: Christ Ionnin's Romanian Cuisine (Bucharest, 1865) includes a version enriched with butter, eggs, sugar, and raisins, while Ecaterina Steriady's The Good Housekeeper describes a more complex preparation incorporating rum, rose water, and lemon zest.
+Over time, Romanian recipes incorporated additions such as cocoa, walnuts, and lokum, producing a distinctive regional version of the dish which was not to be missed from any Easter or Christmas table for hundreds of years and is widely recognized as a traditional dessert.

+The cozonac spread southward along the Danube during the nineteenth century, primarily through Romanian and Hungarian influence.
+Vasil Cholakov, writing of the Danubian town of Svishtov in the 1870s, recorded that residents would knead fine flour with butter, honey, and eggs into braided, decorated loaves which they called kozоnaci.
+Contemporary Bulgarian sources treated the pastry as a novelty of European urban culture, distinct from the traditional braided Easter bread known as kravay; Bulgarian cookbooks only began to include cozonac recipes from 1895 onwards, and the spelling of the word itself remained unsettled well into the early twentieth century.

-Today, this dessert with a long history is prepared mainly in southeastern European countries, especially in Bulgaria, Moldova, Romania and North Macedonia, where it is considered a traditional food.
+Today, cozonac is prepared mainly in southeastern European countries, especially in Bulgaria, Moldova, Romania, and North Macedonia, where it is considered a traditional food.